-20.1 The council is to keep full and accurate minutes of the proceedings of meetings of the council.

-- 20.2 At a minimum, the chief executive officer must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, including; - (i) motions which are validly moved, but which lapsed for the want of a seconder; and - (ii) motions that are ruled out of order by the Mayor/Chairperson because they are; - a) not considered urgent - b) are considered unlawful - c) are considered to be outside of Council's jurisdiction. - (Note: The wording of motions ruled out of order by the Mayor/Chairperson will not be included in the Minutes (in this case only the Mayors ruling will be included). - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 20.3 Notations in minutes requested by individual councillors, except those identified in clause 14.4, will only be included following a resolution of council approving their inclusion. - 20.4 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.
+- 20.1 The council is to keep full and accurate minutes of the proceedings of meetings of the council. - Note: Clause 20.1 reflects section 375(1) of the Act. - 20.2 At a minimum, the chief executive officer must ensure that the following matters are recorded in the council's minutes: - a. details of each motion moved at a council meeting and of any amendments moved to it, including: - motions which are validly moved, but which lapsed for the want of a seconder, - ii. motions that are ruled out of order by the mayor/chairperson because they are: - a. not considered urgent, - b. are considered unlawful, - c. are considered to be outside of council's jurisdiction. - Note: The wording of motions ruled out of order by the mayor/chairperson will not be included in the minutes (in this case only the mayor's ruling will be included). - b. the names of the mover and seconder of the motion or amendment, - c. whether the motion or amendment was passed or lost, and - d. such other matters specifically required under this code. - 20.3 Notations in minutes requested by individual councillors, except those identified in clause 14.4, will only be included following a resolution of council approving their inclusion. - 20.4 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.

-- 20.5 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 20.6 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent meeting.

-- 20.7 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+- 20.5 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 20.6 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent meeting. - Note: Clause 20.6 reflects section 375(2) of the Act. - 20.7 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
 Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 20.8 The confirmed minutes of a council meeting must be published on the council's website.
 This clause does not prevent the council from also publishing unconfirmed minutes of its meetings on its website prior to their confirmation.